marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This was the first application I saw of [asm.js](https://en.wikipedia.org/wiki/Asm.js) -- allowing compiled code to run inside your browser at near-native speeds, using a super-optimized CPU-friendly subset of JavaScript.
 You could get this to work by compiling to [LLVM](https://en.wikipedia.org/wiki/LLVM)-compatible formats using for instance [emscripten](https://emscripten.org/) for C/C++-code.

 This was a definite game changer for the web and left me wanting to try it out myself for the longest time (*spoiler: 6 years*).
-It was also picked up brilliantly by the major browser engines, each in their own optimizing way.
+It was also picked up brilliantly by the major browser engines, each with their own way of optimizing.

 Fast forward to March 2017.
 [WebAssembly is introduced](https://hacks.mozilla.org/2017/03/why-webassembly-is-faster-than-asm-js/) as an even more powerful way to run binary code in your browser.
-This joint effort by all major browsers (Firefox, Chrome, Safari and Internet Explorer) was focussed on bundling all separate efforts made so far by running compiled code inside the browser.
+This joint effort by all major browsers (Firefox, Chrome, Safari and Internet Explorer) was focused on bundling all separate efforts made so far by running compiled code inside the browser.
 I was blown away to realise that *all these browsers have worked together on this*, putting aside their differences.

 Two years later in 2019, WebAssembly was recognised by the W3C as [the fourth official programming language for the web](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en).
 As soon as I realised there would be a [WebAssembly Summit at Google HQ early 2020](https://webassembly-summit.org/), I really, *really* wanted to go there to see what's up.
 I found a colleague at [Q42](https://www.q42.com/) to join me and in February 2020 we found ourselves in Mountain View, surrounded by an awe-inspiring crowd.

-That day was a real eye-opener on what WebAssembly can do, was already doing, and the amount of potential it still has to change how the web works.
+That day was a real eye-opener on what WebAssembly can do, what it was already doing, and the amount of potential it still has to change how the web works.
 Not only for running compiled code in your browser, but **so much more** (briefly touched upon at the end of this post).

 Watch the entire WebAssembly Summit 2020 on YouTube here: